 Tankless Water Heaters or Tank Type Water Heaters

 Do you know what type of water heater is right for your home?
-If you are in the market for a new one, then it is time to way the pros and cons of the tank type vs. tankless water heater.
-Known primarily for their small size and energy savings, the tankless is rapidly gaining popularity.
+If you are in the market for a water heater, then it is time to weigh the pros and cons of tank type vs. tankless water heaters.
+Known primarily for their small size and energy savings, the tankless water heater is rapidly gaining popularity.
 But does that make them the right fit for you?

 Types of Water Heaters

 Tank type and tankless water heaters come with various pros and cons.
 While tanks have been the standard for the last 100 years, tankless isn’t as new as you might think.
 Yes, they are the latest trend, but there is also something to be said about the type that has withstood the test of time.
 Just because something is brand new and stylish doesn’t mean it is necessarily the best option to meet your needs.

 Let’s break each one down to see which is best for you.